 Users can feed data from their physical measurement devices such as a Sphygmomanometer or simply cuffs.
 However, most of us have the knowledge that normal reading is 120/80.
 So we can input that as well.
 Actually, correct reading for healthy humans is a very complex topic but it is a general reading for a healthy person.
 So we just use 120/80.
 Some healthy people may also have different BP in a normal state.
 In that case, do use calibration using a physical cuff.
 Do note that BP changes with age.

 Users who input data such as 120/80 from their other instruments can get a numerical reading while measuring blood pressure in the app.
 However, if you don’t have an instrument to fetch data, the app can initially be used to measure the baseline.
 But in the future, it only shows a change in percentage according to the baseline.
 This is not very helpful because we need numerical reading.
 So we recommend entering the baseline using a measurement device.
-The baseline is important because different people can have different base pressure.
+The baseline is important because different people can have different base pressures.
 If you are sure of having 120/80, use that at the start.

 Experience and Test